sonbarse17/agile-accounting-application/README.md

 # Agile Accounting Application

-A comprehensive accounting application built with Node.js, Express.js, and MongoDB, featuring user authentication, account management, transaction tracking, and financial reporting capabilities.
+A comprehensive accounting **REST API** built with Node.js, Express.js, and MongoDB, featuring user authentication, account management, transaction tracking, and financial reporting capabilities.

+> **Note**: This is a backend API only.
+No frontend is included in this project.

 ## 📁 Project Structure